Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Interferometry Applied to Solar Imaging

 \subsubsection{Variation of Solar signal strength with time}

-For a stationary summer observer at latitudes below the Antarctic circle, the Sun is expected to trace a sinusoid across the sky over a diurnal period.
-We observe an obvious 24-hour cycle of Solar source intensity (Figure \ref{fig:SolarSignalVTime}), as tracked for an 8-day period of the flight following the balloon's launch from McMurdo Station.
+For a stationary summer observer at latitudes within the Antarctic circle, the Sun is expected to trace a sinusoid across the sky over a diurnal period.
+Since the Seavey horn antennas used by ANITA are canted at 10 degrees below the horizon, the sun is apparently brightest when it is lowest in the sky.
+We observe an obvious 24-hour cycle of observed Solar source intensity (Figure \ref{fig:SolarSignalVTime}), as tracked for an 8-day period of the flight following the balloon's launch from McMurdo Station.